FVA13/science-rag/README.md

 The RAG-system specialized in answering scientific question.
 A user asks a question on scientific topic and receives an answer based on relevant articles with links attached.

+Run chatbot with:
+`pixi run python science_rag/llm_agent.py`

 Stack:
 - *pixi* for environment and dependencies management

 ## Project Organization